 In the 1930s, Hutchison was described as “a city of mills and factories.”
 At this time, flour mills and the concrete cylinders of grain elevators dominated the industrial area, which lay approximately a mile east of the retail district.
 Nearby were the salt plants, a refinery, railroad yards, and numerous smaller industrial concerns.
-Along the railroad tracks on the west side of Hutchinson was a second industrial district.
+A second industrial district was along the railroad tracks on the west side of Hutchinson.
 Across the Arkansas River at the south city limits was another group of mills and elevators, another refinery, and a nationally known salt plant.

 Although somewhat less spectacular, Hutchinson’s wheat shipping and storage industry attained heights in “wheat years” untouched by the comparatively steady salt industry.
-As the seat of Reno County, the most important wheat-producing area of Kansas, Hutchinson was a key city for the shipment and milling of grain from the adjacent area and from the great fields of southwestern Kansas.
+As the seat of Reno County, Kansas’s most important wheat-producing area, Hutchinson was a key city for the shipment and milling of grain from the adjacent area and the great fields of southwestern Kansas.
 With eight elevators and three flour mills, Hutchinson had storage facilities for more than 10,000,000 bushels of grain.
-Claiming to be the smallest city in the world with its own grain market dealing in futures, Hutchinson pointed to a ten-year average of grain receipts at its markets in the period from 1925 to 1935, exceeding 46,000,000 bushels a year.
+Claiming to be the smallest city in the world with its own grain market dealing in futures, Hutchinson pointed to a ten-year average of grain receipts at its markets from 1925 to 1935, exceeding 46,000,000 bushels a year.
 Thirty grain firms maintained offices in the city.

-Surrounded on all sides by oil fields, Hutchinson’s petroleum industry had developed gradually but gave promise of exceeding both salt and wheat in importance.
-A producing well, flowing at the rate of 3,600 barrels of high gravity oil a day, was only nine miles east of the city, and more than 1,500 additional wells were within a radius of 100 miles of the city limits.
-Adjacent to Hutchinson on the east was Kansas’ most productive gas well, yielding 128,600,000 cubic feet a day.
+Surrounded by oil fields, Hutchinson’s petroleum industry had developed gradually but promised to exceed salt and wheat in importance.
+A producing well, flowing at the rate of 3,600 barrels of high-gravity oil a day, was only nine miles east of the city, and more than 1,500 additional wells were within a radius of 100 miles of the city limits.
+Adjacent to Hutchinson on the east was Kansas’ most productive gas well, yielding 128,600,000 cubic feet daily.
 Hutchinson had two refineries, numerous distribution and supply companies, and long dark lines of tank cars mingled with those loaded with wheat in its railroad yards.

-In 1943, German and Italian prisoners of World War II were used in Kansas and other Midwest states as a means of solving the labor shortage caused by American men serving in the war effort.
-Large prisoner-of-war camps were established in Kansas: Camp Concordia, Camp Funston at Fort Riley, Camp Phillips at Salina under Fort Riley.
+In 1943, German and Italian prisoners of World War II were used in Kansas and other Midwest states to solve the labor shortage caused by American men serving in the war effort.
+Large prisoner-of-war camps were established in Kansas: Camp Concordia, Camp Funston at Fort Riley, and Camp Phillips at Salina under Fort Riley.
 Fort Riley also established 12 smaller branch camps, including one in Hutchison.

 Each year, Hutchinson continues to host the Kansas State Fair.
 It is the home of the Kansas Cosmosphere and Space Center aerospace museum and Strataca (formerly known as Kansas Underground Salt Museum).
 Carey Park is the home of the Hutchinson Zoo, Carey Park Golf Course, and Salt City Splash outdoor aquatic center.

-Hutchison is located about 50 miles northwest of Wichita and 168 miles southwest of Topeka.
+Hutchison is about 50 miles northwest of Wichita and 168 miles southwest of Topeka.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.